-As described in Note 1 to the financial statements the District adopted a new accounting guidance, GASB No. 96 Subscription-Based Information Technology Arrangements (SBITA) is effective for years beginning after June 15, 2022, and all reporting periods thereafter.
+As described in Note 1 to the financial statements, in 2023, the District adopted new accounting guidance, GASB No. 100 Accounting Changes and Error Corrections is effective for years beginning after June 15, 2023, and all reporting periods thereafter.
 Our opinion is not modified with respect to this matter.